Relaxation dynamics in the (double) sine-Gordon model: An open-system viewpoint: Introduction

 In this paper, avoiding the introduction of additional degrees of freedom (which are inevitably present in experiments), we model integrability breaking within the space of the sine-Gordon scalar field.
 Since the definition of the field as a (relative) bosonic quasi-condensate phase variable dictates the periodicity of the potential, the only relevant operators which also preserve field parity are higher cosine harmonics.
 Therefore, we model integrability-breaking effects by adding a cosine term with a period twice the fundamental one.

 A natural interpretation of the sine-Gordon system is that of a quantum pendulum defined by the field zero mode nonlinearly coupled to an interacting gas of phonons made up by the non-zero modes.
 We consider the dynamics in this picture and investigate mode-mode energy transfer, especially between the zero-mode pendulum and the interacting phonon gas, and their mutual entanglement, commonly used when studying the relaxation in open quantum systems.
 This viewpoint is reminiscent of open dissipative quantum systems, the paradigmatic example of which is the Caldeira-Leggett (CL) model \cite{1983PhyA..121..587C}.
 In the case of the sine-Gordon model, splitting the system into the quantum pendulum and the phononic bath is close in spirit, if not in all details, to the original CL setting.
-We investigate this system using the recently developed minisuperspace-based truncated Hamiltonian approximation (MSTHA) \cite{2024PhRvB.109a4308S}, which is specially adapted to this picture, to investigate the effect of integrability breaking on relaxation in the sine-Gordon model.
-Recently, the effect of integrability breaking on dissipative open quantum systems dynamics has attracted interest\cite{2019PhRvL.123y4101A}.
+We investigate this system using the recently developed minisuperspace-based truncated Hamiltonian approximation (MSTHA) \cite{2024PhRvB.109a4308S}.
+The truncated Hamiltonian approach to quantum field theory started with the seminal work of Yurov and Zamolodchikov \cite{Yurov_1989,1991IJMPA...6.4557Y} who developed it to study relevant perturbations of conformal field theories.
+It was later extended to various other models \cite{Feverati_1998,2014JSMTE..12..010C,Rychkov_2015,2015NuPhB.899..547K,Bajnok_2016,Konik2021JHEP}, and also applied to the out-of-equilibrium dynamics of various field theories \cite{Rakovszky_2016, Horv_th_2017,Horvath2019,Horvath2022in, Horvath2022}.
+The variant applied here, called MSTHA, is specially adapted to the open-system picture described before.
+It also allows for the investigation of the effect of integrability breaking on relaxation in the sine-Gordon model.
+Recently, the effect of integrability breaking on dissipative open quantum systems dynamics has attracted interest \cite{2019PhRvL.123y4101A}.
 Furthermore, the above approach is also natural in connection with the recently developed tensor network-based Hamiltonian truncation \cite{2023arXiv231212506S}.

 The outline of the paper is as follows.
 In Section \ref{sec:system} and \ref{sec:protocol_observables}, we introduce the system and the quench protocol, respectively.
 Section \ref{sec:dynamics} presents our results for the dynamics, with zero-mode entanglement considered in Subsection \ref{subsec:entanglement} and energy transfer in Subsection \ref{subsec:energy_transfer}.
 We summarise our results and present our conclusions in \ref{sec:conclusion}.